 Fiordland National Park is home to some of New Zealand’s most iconic scenery—deep, majestic fjords surrounded by sheer cliffs, lush forests, cascading waterfalls, and rich wildlife.
 The question I often get asked is: Milford Sound or Doubtful Sound?
-Having visited both multiple times, here’s an in-depth guide to help you choose the perfect adventure based on your travel preferences.

 -